- Grand Canyon University - B.S. in Healthcare Administration, and M.S. in Health Administration

 Hospital administrators manage and direct the medical services for a hospital to ensure efficiency, quality and profitability.
 In larger settings, hospital administrators often oversee the work of assistant administrators.

-Hospital administrators – identified by the BLS as medical and health services managers working in hospital settings – earned an annual, average salary of $110,430 as of May 2019.
+Hospital administrators – identified by the BLS as medical and health services managers working in hospital settings – earned a median salary of $110,430 as of May 2019.
 Only administrators working in government settings earned more than these professionals:

 #7 Medical Practice Manager